terrabrasilis/geoserver-mosaics/README.md

 You can use docker to run some of these applications in containers.
 You may need to install missing dependencies before you can install applications.
 The Docker Compose file is a YAML file defining services, networks and volumes.
 In docker folder there are examples of .yml files, before run then, create a Docker-Compose folder in localhost and change path in files.

+### Notes

+- If the shell script uses 'sentinel_hist.py', create an environment Python and execute scripts in this env.
+- If Pampa does not have an image with pathrow 22482, duplicate the GeoTIFF with pathrow 22481 and rename it 22482.
+It is necessary because of the stage of cutting images by grid Landsat.
+- Case Pantanal does not exist an image with pathrow 22571, duplicate GeoTIFF 22572 and rename it to 22571.

 ## Command line